osmandapp/docs/content/osmand/map/map-context-menu.md

 ### Hide context menu

-To hide the context menu, just click on any place on the map.
+To hide the context menu:
+- Click on any empty place (to not open menu once again) on the map
+- Drag down by the top of menu

 ## Details
 In order to gain more details about object you need to click on the "Details" button in the Context menu or move this panel up.